teach-plt/www/notes/typing.md

 1. Constraint store:  Additional methods:

          Bool solved()                -- is the store empty?
-         Constraint take()  -- extract a constraint, removing it from the store
+         Constraint takeConstraint()  -- extract a constraint, removing it from the store

 2. A substitution.
    Invariant:  The substitution is already applied to the state (constaints and itself).